Law School Case Brief

 Are the ordinances in violation of U.S. Const. amend.
 XIV for discriminating against Chinese laundry owners?

-The Court held there was discrimination and that the discrimination was illegal for promoting hostility to a race and nationality.
-Thus, the public administration that enforced it denied their equal protection.
-As a result, the imprisonment was also illegal.
+The Court reversed and held that no reason for discrimination existed except hostility to the race and nationality to which petitioners belonged.
+The discrimination was, therefore, illegal, and the public administration that enforced it was a denial of the equal protection of the laws in violation of U.S. Const. amend.
+XIV.
+Thus, the imprisonment was also illegal.
 The discrimination against nationality was in violation of equal protection when petitioners met all other safety requirements to operate their laundry services.

 Not a Lexis Advance subscriber?
 Try it out for free.